Investigating additional structures on preimages of regular values of smooth maps induced from the manifolds via the Reeb spaces and applications: Pseudo quotient spaces and pseudo quotient maps as generalizations of Reeb spaces.

-\item A {\it shadow} of a $3$-dimensional closed orientable manifold introduced by Turaev is regarded as a pseudo quotient space.
-It is a $2$-dimensional polyhedron and locally (the canonically defined quotient map of) stable fold maps into the plane without any connected component of inverse images containing two singular points called {II}$^3$ type fiber.
-Moreover, a shadow is divided into a finite number of connceted compact surfaces regarded as the base space of a canonically defined $S^1$-bundles consisting of regular values by the singular value set and if we consider a {\it gleam} or a rational number represented as a product of $\frac{1}{2}$ and an integer as information on identification on the boundary or the restriction of the total space of the $S^1$-bundle to the boundary.
-As the previous example, There exists a compact manifold whose boundary is the original source manifold and which collapses to the previous compact manifold and each connected component of each inverse image of each regular value is bounded by a closed disc embedded properly in the compact manifold so that the discs bounded by different connected components of inverse images of regular values do not intersect.
+Moreover, a shadow is divided into finitely many connected compact surfaces regarded as the base spaces of canonically defined smooth bundles with fibers diffeomorphic to a circle and consisting of regular values, by a small regular neighborhood of the singular value set.
+For the finitely many connected compact surfaces regarded as the base spaces of the bundles and consisting of regular values, we can assign a {\it gleam} or a rational number represented as the product of $\frac{1}{2}$ and an integer as information on the identification on the boundaries or the restriction of the total space of the bundle with fibers diffeomorphic to a circle to the boundary.
+As the previous example, there exists a compact and smooth manifold $M_W$ whose boundary is the original manifold $M$ and which collapses to a $2$-dimensional polyhedron $P^{\prime}$ simple homotopy equivalent to the original $2$-dimensional polyhedron $P$.
+Furthermore, we can obtain this manifold so that each connected component of each preimage of each regular value bounds a copy of the $2$-dimensional unit disk embedded properly and smoothly in the compact manifold and that the disks bounded by distinct connected components of preimages of regular values do not intersect.
+As in (\ref{ex:1.1}) we can also take a smooth map $r_{M,P}:M_W \rightarrow P^{\prime}$ giving a collapsing.